prateek8973/VueJS/VueX/Basics.md

     }
 }
 ```
-Here we are using the `mapState` helper to map the `count` state to the component, the `mapGetters` helper to map the `getCount` getter to the component, the `mapMutations` helper to map the `increment` and `decrement` mutations to the component, and the `mapActions` helper to map the `increment` and `decrement` actions to the component.
+Here we are using the `mapState` helper to map the `count` state to the component,

-That's it!
-You now have a basic understanding of how to use Vuex in your Vue.js applications.
-Happy coding!
+the `mapGetters` helper to map the `getCount` getter to the component,

+the `mapMutations` helper to map the `increment` and `decrement` mutations to the component,

+and the `mapActions` helper to map the `increment` and `decrement` actions to the component.